yogar/Stanford-CS-193p-Assignments-1-2-Memorize/README.md

 # Stanford-CS-193p-Memorize

-This repository is my work in progress on assignments 1,2,5 «Memorizie» at Stanford University's course CS193p.
+This repository is my work in progress on assignments 1,2,5,6 «Memorize» at Stanford University's course CS193p.
 Lectures are available for everyone at https://cs193p.sites.stanford.edu/

 ## Assignments 1-2